 Rise of the Tomb Raider

 Rise of the Tomb Raider finally brought a little challenge to both systems.
 The Ryzen system achieved a minimum of 87 FPS and an average of 115 FPS while the 7700K achieved a minimum of 91 FPS and an average of 113 FPS.

 Arguably, the most popular game in this list of games tested was up next; Fortnite Battle Royale.
 This game is not too horribly taxing on these systems and it can be seen with the results though it is a bit more taxing than Overwatch and Doom.
 The Ryzen 5 2600 netted a minimum of 65 FPS and an average of 186 FPS while the Intel Core i7-7700K managed a minimum of 128 FPS and an average of 196 FPS.

 Finally, closing out the testing is an oldie but goldie, Grand Theft Auto V. On the Ryzen 5 2600 I got a minimum of 57 FPS and an average of 108 FPS while the Core i7-7700K netted a minimum of 101 FPS and an average of 129 FPS.

 Hardware Unboxed: Ryzen 5 2600 Review

 Conclusion and Final Thoughts

 I hope you have enjoyed this review and comparison.
-If you did, follow me here on hubpages, on twitter @TheGR8Cobb, and/or on YouTube.
+If you did, follow me for more articles.
 Thanks for stopping by and leave me a comment below on what you think.
 Thanks again and I hope to see you next time.